top of page

 1.15pm - 1.45pm

-Defensible SIL Rostering: Aligning Support Hours with Functional Capacity, Risk, and Funding Integrity in the 2026 NDIS Environment
+Defensible SIL Rostering: Justifying Support Hours in a High-Scrutiny NDIS

-• Translating functional capacity assessments into defensible support hours
+• Translate functional capacity assessments into justified support hours

-• Managing the balance between participant outcomes, workforce constraints, and funding integrity
+• Balance participant outcomes, workforce constraints, and funding integrity

 1.45pm - 2.15pm